 The concept of a situational approach to management

-The concept of the process approach to management
+The concept of a process approach to management

 peculiarities